wp-plugins/share-buttons-by-soclever/readme.txt

 Unlike other FREE sharing buttons SoClever DOES NOT sell your customer cookie data which allows competitors to target your customers/visitors.

-= Sharing Reports from API =
+= Sharing Reports =

-We use API provided by the social networks, to count shares of your website pages.
-It's much more reliable and accurate reporting, and it shows the history of your page's past shares
+Our sharing plugin is FREE to use.
+We also provide reports and analytics with past sharing history of your website pages FREE for 30 days.
+You can sign up for analytics report and cancel anytime without effecting sharing buttons.
+Sharing buttons by SoClever are free to use, and always will be.

 Click here to find out more about our sharing icons/buttons. https://www.socleversocial.com/social-sharing-icons/